|

 Step-by-step guide with photos

-Transfer the sauce to a large heatproof bowl and leave to cool at room temperature for an hour.
-This allows time for the flavours to develop.
+3. Transfer the sauce to a large heatproof bowl and allow it to cool at room temperature for about 1 to 2 hours.
+This resting time helps the flavours develop and deepen.

-Serve the sauce warm over duck, quail or pork.
-The sauce will slightly thicken when it cools down.
+3. Taste and season with salt and freshly ground black pepper as needed.
+Serve warm over duck, quail or pork.
+The sauce will thicken slightly as it cools.

 Leftovers – Allow the Cherry Sauce to cool completely at room temperature, then transfer it into a sealed container and store it in the fridge.
 The sauce should be good for 3 days.